 “Oh my goodness!” exclaimed Mrs Claus, as midnight approached on Christmas Eve.
 “I swear you put on more weight each year!
-You do give those reindeer a hard time, you know.”
+You do give those reindeer a really hard time, you know.”

 “Nonsense my dear!” responded Santa.
 “I doubt I weigh any more than last year.
 Anyway, my reindeer are more than capable.”